Our Parents

 • Listening for the meaning of the feelings behind their words

-• Using non-verbal means of communication (such as body language, facial expressions, and touch)
+• Using nonverbal means of communication (such as body language, facial expressions, and touch)

 Tips for handling delusions, hallucinations, and paranoia include: